mattermost/mattermost-handbook/operations/messaging-and-math/content-marketing/video-content.md

 While video content is great, it isn’t always the best option for a public-facing asset, even when raw footage has already been recorded.
 If you aren't sure if a piece of content would be a good fit for video content, don't be afraid to ask!

-## Setting Up your Recording Environment
+## Setting up your recording environment

 Great video content starts with a clean recording.
 If you know that a session will be used for video content, aim for getting as high quality as possible.
 Some tips for getting the best raw content: